 The North East Line was planned to link the Northeastern housing estates of Serangoon and Hougang to the City while improving rail connections in the City around the Clarke Quay, Chinatown and Outram Park areas.
 It would also support the rapidly developing new towns of Sengkang and Punggol.

-Construction work began on 1 January 1997 and was fully completed on 20 January 2001.
+The groundbreaking ceremony was held on 25 November 1997 and the line was fully completed on 20 January 2001.
 SBS Transit (formerly Singapore Bus Service) was also chosen to operate the line, to break the SMRT monopoly over rail transport in Singapore.
 Intended to open in December 2002, technical issues with the automation delayed the opening to 20th June 2003.
 Slightly higher fares were implemented to compensate for the higher construction costs.

 The line opened with Woodleigh and Buangkok stations closed, intended to be opened at a later date when the surrounding areas are more developed.
 Public pressure lead to Buangkok station opening on 15 January 2006 despite low passenger numbers.
 Subsequently, Woodleigh station opened on 20 June 2011 as more developments began to spring up in the area, but continues to encounter very low demand.